theoprom/Coursera_Capstone/README.md

 References and data sources can be found within the notebooks and deliverables.

+It is important to note that Foursquare's query results will vary depending on the time of the query, which may affect the project's findings.
+The results and discussion mentioned in the notebook, report, and presentation are based on when the code was last ran.
+If the venue data changes, minor changes to the code may be needed and the results will need to be revised.

 ### Python Skillset:
 * Webscraping: BeautifulSoup and requests
 * Data Processing: Pandas